variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Mom's Popcorn**](https://www.facebook.com/momspopcornCO/){: target="_blank"} - Closed through the end of the month starting March 18th.

-[**Mystical Threads Costume Studio/Alterations **](https://www.facebook.com/mysticalthreads/){: target="_blank"}\- Open during normal business hours, Tues-Sat 11:00-4:00.&nbsp; Nnot currently scheduling any fitting appointments, but is available for drop-offs and pick-ups, and any other projects.&nbsp; Please call with any questions, 970-702-2327.
+[**Mystical Threads Costume Studio and Alterations **](https://www.facebook.com/mysticalthreads/){: target="_blank"}\- Open during normal business hours, Tues-Sat 11:00-4:00.&nbsp; Nnot currently scheduling any fitting appointments, but is available for drop-offs and pick-ups, and any other projects.&nbsp; Please call with any questions, 970-702-2327.

 [**Points West Bank**](https://www.facebook.com/PointsWestBank/){: target="_blank"} - Encouraging customers to utilize drive-thrus as a method of social distancing.
 Through April 1st, bank lobbies are open by appointment only.
 As the downtown bank does not have a drive-thru, they have temporarily moved those employees and operations to the bank at 6801 West 20th Street.&nbsp; They can still meet customers downtown, as needed, if you call 970-330-1200.&nbsp;